sixtyandme logo

 Prepare Now

-The minute you realize you are in a caregiving situation, you need to prepare for the end of it, according to Chris.
-In his case, his partner was advocating for Chris to take care of himself.
+The minute you realize you are in a caregiving situation, you need to prepare for the end of it and proactively maintain your health.

 How about yourself?
 What can you tell the community about life after caregiving and what tips can you offer?
 Please share your insights in the comments below.